 SEAEDD has worked with small businesses since the early 1970's, aiding with business plan development and funding through the revolving loan program.
-The Southeast area also has access to the University of Arkansas at Pine Bluffs Small Business Incubator' s services and The Generator that helps entrepreneurs plan for start-up.
+The Southeast area also has access to the University of Arkansas at Pine Bluffs Small Business Incubator's services and the Delta I-Fund Project Generator that helps entrepreneurs plan for start-up.
 Participants interested in learning entrepreneurial skills will be referred to and connected with skilled professional or mentors.
 As a part of the service delivery, internships, job shadowing and work experiences will be coupled with the training.